SimonBerens/GraphicsFinal/README.md

 This version of MDL does not support line, save, or display.
 Save will be automatically performed if frames is not set (to basename.png)

+Rotate now takes radians instead of degrees for better integration with equations
 ##### Other:
 This entire program is written in modern c++17!
 No raw pointers or arrays, so copy constructors, move constructors, and destructors are all trivial (compiler generated), so memory management is effectively automatic!